freeCodeCamp/pantry-for-good/CONTRIBUTING.md

 1. Once the edits have been committed, you will be prompted to create a pull request on your fork's GitHub Page.

-2. Submit a pull request from your branch to Food-for-Good's `staging` branch.
+2. Submit a pull request from your branch to FreeCodeCamp's Food-for-Good `staging` branch.

 3. The title (also called the subject) of your PR should be descriptive of your changes and succinctly indicates what is being fixed.